buildpacks/rfcs/text/0000-builder-spec.md

 A Builder consists of four items:
 * Buildpacks &rarr; A list of buildpack references, and an ordering of buildpacks
 * Lifecycle &rarr; A version of a lifecycle implementation
-* Stack’s build image &rarr; An environment used at build-time
+* Stack’s build image &rarr; An environment used at build-time (the metadata contains a reference to the run image required, and potentially a list of run-image mirrors)
 * Metadata, describing the builder (description, who it was created by, etc)

 Users of `pack` interact with builders in the following ways: